-The beach house isn’t real, sadly, but the charming white house with the green shutters is, and it’s on the market for only $219,000.
+The beach house isn’t real, but the charming white Victorian with the green shutters is, and it’s on the market for only $219,000.
 Here’s how it looked in the movie when Julia’s character Laura sees it for the first time and falls in love with it:

 Even though it was supposed to be in Cedar Falls in the movie, the house is actually located on a tree-lined street in Abbeville, South Carolina.
 Here’s how it looks today, in the listing: